mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/1-print-string-comments.md

 System.out.println("Hello, world!");
 ```

-When we add this statement to the basic form of Java, it looks like this:
+When we add this statement, our program looks like this:

 **code sample 1.0**
 ```java